brikteknologier/seraph-model/README.md

   in your query `age`, and you specify it in `otherVars`, its value will be returned on each return model as the `age` property.
 Note that if a property with that name already exists, it will be overwritten (on the client, not in the database)
+* `include` - an array of included models.
+These are models which are related to the model you'd like to retrieve, but not composed.
+Specifying them here will automatically fetch these relations, and run any computations for that model after reading.
+It's also just convenient so that you don't have to specify your own MATCHes when you have non-composed relations. `include` should be an object, where each key is the name of the property on the resulting node, and each value is an object with the following options:
+  * `model` the seraph-model that will be read
+  * `rel` the relationship relating the root node and this model
+  * `direction` (optional - default: `out`) the direction of the relationship
+  * `many` (optional - default: `false`) if set to true, the result is always and array

 ```javascript
 Car.query('MATCH (car:car) WHERE car.age > {x}', { x: 10 }, { varName: 'car' }, function(err, cars) {